AIPTU/BlockReplacer/README.md

 # Features

 - **Automatic Update Checker**: The plugin automatically checks for updates, ensuring that you have the latest version with new features and bug fixes.
-- **Permission Bypass**: Grant specific users the blockreplacer.bypass permission to allow them to bypass block replacement and interact with blocks without triggering the replacement process.
+- **Permission Bypass**: Grant specific users the `blockreplacer.bypass` permission to allow them to bypass block replacement and interact with blocks without triggering the replacement process.
 - **Automatic Item Pickup Support**: Enable automatic pickup of items dropped after block replacement, making it convenient for players to collect them.
 - **Custom Block Replacement**: Define rules for replacing specific blocks, allowing you to create unique environmental transformations and dynamic gameplay scenarios.
 - **Custom Drop Block**: Specify custom blocks to be dropped when certain blocks are broken, adding variety and alternative interactions.
+You can even include custom drop experience blocks, providing players with experience orbs upon block destruction.
 - **World Blacklist and Whitelist Support**: Control block replacement in specific worlds using blacklists and whitelists, providing tailored gameplay experiences.
 - **Sound Customization Support**: Customize the sounds associated with block replacement, enhancing immersion and creating a unique audio experience.
 - **Particle Customization Support**: Customize particle effects during block replacement, adding visual flair and enhancing the overall aesthetic appeal.